Men have 5 options if they want to shave – cartridge, disposable, safety, straight or electric shaver.

-Philips calls this their most advanced shaver to date with perhaps the most flexible shaving head that independently moves in 8 different directions to follow the different peaks and valleys of your face to help maintain contact between blade and face.
+Philips calls this their most advanced shaver to date with perhaps the most flexible shaving head that independently moves in 8 directions to follow the different peaks and valleys of your face to help maintain contact between blade and face.

 Philips calls it the contour-detect technology that they claim will cut 20 percent more facial hair in a single pass.

 In addition to a closer shave Panasonic also allows you to personalize your shaving experience with three settings depending on your facial hair type and skin type.